 Saudi Arabia is no stranger to some mind-boggling and stunning architectural projects.
 Across the Kingdom, new developments are paving the way for incredible hotels, world-class leisure destinations and an unforgettable array of experiences as the country edges ever closer to realising the goals of Vision 2030.

-Renowned architect Jean Nouvel is one of a number of masterminds turning their attention to the breathtaking AlUla landscape, creating a resort that brings a modern take on millennia-old Nabataean ways of living.
+AlUla’s jaw-dropping desert landscape is already home to resorts from Banyan Tree and Habitas.
+But in the coming years, new hotels will also be developed by Aman, with a trio of properties in the pipeline.
+Renowned architect Jean Nouvel is also one of a number of masterminds turning their attention to the breathtaking AlUla landscape, creating a resort that brings a modern take on millennia-old Nabataean ways of living.
 Monumental designs for Sharaan by Jean Nouvel are described as “world-firsts in contextual architecture” and are carved into the rocks in a way that sustainably respects and preserves AlUla’s landscape.
 Set to be completed by 2024, the property will include 40 guest suites and three resort villas – plus a retreat summit centre near the resort that will feature 14 private pavilions.

 The world’s fastest rollercoaster at Six Flags Qiddya